rayfor1/readme-generator/README_gen.md

 ## Installation
 To install any necessary dependencies, run the following command:
-    npm inquirer, axios, util, and fs
+    none

 ## Usage
-this was har
+a lot

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the mit license.

 ## Contributing
-none
+idl

 ## Tests
 To run any tests, run the following command:
-    none
+    idk

 ## Questions
 <img src="https://avatars3.githubusercontent.com/u/19982327?v=4" alt="avatar" style="border-radius: 14px" width="40"/>
-If you have any questions about the repo, open an issue or contact me at: anuforo@gmail.com [rayfor1]
+If you have any questions about the repo, open an issue or contact me at: rayfor@gmail.com [rayfor1]